What Happens if Your O-1 Employer Shuts Down? | Status, Grace Period, and Next Steps

 Can You Use an Agent for Your O-1 Visa?

 Yes, a U.S. agent can file the O-1 petition in certain situations.
-USCIS states that an O-1 petition can be filed by a U.S. employer, a U.S. agent, or a foreign employer through a U.S. agent.
-An agent may be particularly useful when representing the beneficiary and multiple employers or projects.
-This allows for more flexibility, especially in cases where the beneficiary works with various entities or has a more diverse portfolio of engagements.
+USCIS rules state that an O-1 petition can be filed by a U.S. employer, a U.S. agent, or a foreign employer through a U.S. agent.

-However, it's crucial to understand that O-1 visas cannot be self-petitioned.
-While a separate legal entity owned by you can potentially file the petition, this is not the same as "self-sponsorship."
-A U.S. agent, when used properly, acts as a representative but is still bound by the regulatory requirements that USCIS sets for employment-based visa filings.
+A U.S. agent, when used properly, serves as a representative but remains bound by the regulatory requirements USCIS sets for employment-based visa filings.
 Thus, this option is suitable in specific circumstances but requires careful legal strategy to ensure that the petition meets all necessary criteria for approval.

-Next Steps: Protect Your O-1 Status
+Next Steps: Protect Your O-1 Status Lawfully

-We have handled this before, We'll help you handel it now
+We have handled this before, We'll help you handle it now

 Speak with Beyond Border's expert attorney and get clarity on your next steps.